Opinion | Technologies give velocity to stupidity, but they don’t make people stupid

 Fewer than one-third of the new railroad tracks built in the 1850s were in the South.
 The prickly Southern insistence on states’ rights impeded building tracks across state borders.
 States had different widths of tracks; North Carolina trains could not pass into Virginia or South Carolina.
 While immigrants swelled the supply of Northern laborers, Southern railroads depended on slaves for construction and maintenance.
 Proudly preindustrial, the South had fewer mechanics, tools and schools teaching engineering.
 Southern railroads were built, Widmer says, “often with rails made of inferior metals — or even of wood — and with very few double-tracks.”

 What Widmer calls “the acceleration of the 1850s” was “when Americans living north of the Ohio River began to live faster lives in every way.”
-And Americans began moving toward a shared system of time: The need to coordinate railroad operations necessitated ending chaos of local times (Wisconsin alone had 38 different ones).
+And Americans began moving toward a shared system of time: The need to coordinate railroad operations necessitated ending the chaos of local times (Wisconsin alone had 38 different ones).
 And, Widmer writes, Lincoln’s idea of the national union gained strength:

 “What had been a metaphysical concept grew stronger as it was bolted together with iron, copper, and steel.
 To be able to travel fluidly from one state to another weakened the notion that a state boundary was inviolate, and quietly validated a more federal sense of America.”